 The individualized major will draw courses from at least two departments and will not exceed 45 hours, 18 of which must be at the 300 level or above.
 Students pursuing individualized majors must complete the usual Core requirements and any other requirements specific to the degree (BA/BS) they are pursuing.

-(a) The student identifies faculty advisor in appropriate area who is prepared to supervise individualized major.
+a.
+The student identifies a faculty advisor in an appropriate area who is prepared to supervise the individualized major.

-(c) The student obtains the signatures of the chairs of all departments contributing to the major, confirming that they endorse the proposal.
+c.
+The student obtains the signatures of the chairs of all departments contributing to the major, confirming that they endorse the

-(e) The Registrar sends the Proposal along with his or her endorsement to the Course Review and Petitions Committee, who reviews it to ensure that the proposed degree is consistent with academic goals and mission of the College.
+reviews it to ensure that the proposed degree is consistent with the academic goals and mission of the College.

-(f) At the request of the Registrar, the CRPC, or the student, the proposal and degree plan will be reviewed by the Provost.
+f.
+At the request of the Director of Re-Enrollment or the CRPC, the proposal and degree plan will be reviewed by the Provost.

 The procedures for applying for an Individualized Major are available from the Director of Re-Enrollment’s office and homepage.